Community Development Block Grant

 For information on the application process, please see the Grants page.

-The City Council approved the Consolidated Plan 2015 to 2019 (PDF) on Tuesday, June 16, 2015.
-The Annual Action Plan for Program Year 2019 reflects the Goals and Objectives of the Consolidated Plan 2015 to 2019.
-The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development, in the amount of $563,887 for program year 2019.
-The City estimates an approximate $13,000 will be earned in program income.
+The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for $636,284 for the program year 2020.
+The City estimates an approximate $15,000 will be earned in program income.

-The purpose of the Community Development Block Grant Program is to support and perform activities which primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
-The total amount of Community Development Block Grant funds will be used for program year 2019, from October 1, 2019, to September 30, 2020.
-Shown below are projects and funding for the 2019 program year.
+The purpose of the Community Development Block Grant Program is to support and perform activities that primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
+The total amount of Community Development Block Grant funds will be used for the program year 2020, from October 1, 2020, to September 30, 2021.
+Shown below are projects and funding for the 2020 program year.

 Public Service Funding Recommendations – by law, the City of Frisco can only use up to 15% of its CDBG funding for public services.